-Once described by Lemmy as a collection of mistakes, there’s a reason why Motorhead don’t play this eponymous track live anymore: drummer Mikkey Dee simply can’t replicate Phil Taylor’s sloppy, drum-kit-thrown-down-a-flight-of-stairs style.
+Once described by Lemmy as a collection of mistakes, there’s a reason why Motorhead stopped playing this eponymous track live: drummer Mikkey Dee simply couldn’t replicate Phil Taylor’s sloppy, drum-kit-thrown-down-a-flight-of-stairs style.
 To be fair, few people can.

 The closing track on 1980’s Ace Of Spades album, and dedicated to Phil on the ‘Live In Toronto’ video of 1982, The Hammer pretty much describes his hooligan approach to drumming: Keith Moon meets Animal from The Muppets, on speed and Special Brew.
 He once played an entire tour with the drumstick gaffa-taped to his broken hand after punching a tour manager.

 Kicking of with Taylor’s trademark beats, 1987’s Rock And Roll saw his very welcome return to Motorhead after a three year “holiday”.
 Perhaps not the best Motorhead album, but the best news for Motorhead fans worldwide.
 Rarely has a drummer been missed so much.

 Iron Horse/Born To Lose

 Co-written by then Hells Angels’ president Tramp, with whom Taylor was great friends, Iron Horse/Born To Lose (from Motorhead’s debut album) is the the sound of a gleaming Harley Davidson thundering along “an open highway, that don’t have no bends”.
 Righteous as fuck.